daserzw/oidc-edu-wg/charter.md

 * Develop a profile for extending OpenID Connect entity's metadata to support policy frameworks used in the R&E sector.

 ## 4. Proposed Specifications

- * Edu profile for OAuth2.
  * Edu profile for OpenID Connect.
  * Edu claims for OpenID Connect.
  * Entity metadata extension for OpenID Connect.

- The working group will also produce non-normative materials on the following subjects:

- * R&E Authentication and Authorization use cases.
- * Guidelines for the use of OAuth2 and OIDC in the R&E sector.

 ## 5. Anticipated audience or users